ruhley/DataTables-CustomSearch/README.md

 Requirements: none

-Parameters: An array of the filtered data
+Parameters: An array of the filtered data on the current page, An array of all the filtered data, All the data